gr82morozr/codereview/README.md

     config["patterns"] = patterns
     return config

-# --- Chunking Function ---
 def chunk_file(filename, baseline=1000):
     """
     Splits the file into chunks.
-Starts with a baseline number of lines and then extends until a safe boundary is reached, defined as the point where the last two lines both yield a valid timestamp.
+    Starts with a baseline number of lines and then extends the chunk until a safe boundary is reached, defined as the point where the last two lines both yield a valid timestamp.

     Yields tuples of (chunk_index, list_of_lines).
     """
-    total_size = os.path.getsize(filename)
-    processed_bytes = 0
     chunk_index = 0
     current_chunk = []
     with open(filename, 'r', encoding='utf-8') as f:
         for line in f:
-            processed_bytes += len(line.encode('utf-8'))
             current_chunk.append(line)
-            # If baseline reached, try to extend to a safe boundary.
             if len(current_chunk) >= baseline:
                 if len(current_chunk) >= 2:
                     ts1 = extract_timestamp(current_chunk[-2])
                     ts2 = extract_timestamp(current_chunk[-1])
-                    if ts1 is not None and ts2 is not None:
+                    if ts1 is not None and ts2 is not None: yield (chunk_index, current_chunk)
-                        # Safe boundary reached.
-                        yield (chunk_index, current_chunk)
                         chunk_index += 1
                         current_chunk = []
         if current_chunk:
             yield (chunk_index, current_chunk)

-# --- Worker Function for Processing a Chunk ---
 def process_chunk(args):
     """
     Processes a single chunk.

     Args:
       args: A tuple (chunk_index, lines, config)

     Returns:
       (chunk_index, list of output lines)

     Processing logic:
       - Discard the chunk if its first valid timestamp (from the first line that yields one) is older than FROM_TIMESTAMP.
       - Process each line:
-            * Skip line if any removal pattern matches.
+            * Skip the line if any removal pattern matches.
             * If the line contains a valid timestamp and it exceeds TO_TIMESTAMP, stop processing further lines in the chunk.
             * Otherwise, include the line (avoiding two consecutive empty lines).